 My student needs help in a class beyond office hours.
 How can he/she find help?

 UVM has several options.
 The Tutoring Center offers individual and group tutoring and study skills classes.
 The Writing Center helps develop writing skills.
 Student Accessibility Services supports students with documented disabilities, including learning disabilities.
-The Global Gateway Program (GGP) has special tutors just for GGP students.
+The Global Gateway Program for Undergraduate Study (GGP) has special tutors just for GGP students.

 My student is having trouble making friends.
 How can he/she meet people?